bonnetn/bonnetn.github.io/index.md

 ## About me

-I am a cybersecurity student, currently pursuing a Master degree in Telecom SudParis, France.
+I am a cybersecurity student at **Telecom SudParis** (currently pursuing my master's degree).

+I love cybersecurity, I am a member of the [InfoSec club](https://hackademint.org/website/) of my university.
+I really like solving binary exploitation challenges, you find the slides I used for a presentation about binary exploitation [here](slides_pwn.pdf).

+Distributed systems and sofware engineering in general also amaze me.
+You can find some of my projects on [Github](https://github.com/bonnetn).

 ## Contact

 |:-------------------|:---|
 | LinkedIn | [Link](https://www.linkedin.com/in/bonnet-n/)|